 May not satisfy NCAA athletic eligibility or four-year college entrance requirements.
-College credit may be available for this course.

 Laboratory activity is devoted to hands-on instruction and practice in the kitchen, developing skills related to the commercial food industry.
 Course will concentrate on familiarizing students with all aspects of the kitchen, such as sanitation, safety and hygiene, preparing recipes and working as part of a team.